FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

 __ https://github.com/FlexibleSUSY/FlexibleSUSY#mathematica-interface

-The same options as in the case of SLHA input can be passed as
+The same options as in the case of SLHA input can be passed as (using CMSSM as an example)

 .. code-block:: mathematica